Inflation and the Theory of Cosmological Perturbations: Quantum fluctuations during inflation

 0.2cm

 {\it 1. \underline{Comment}:}

-From the definitions above, it follows that the cosmological perturbations generated during inflation are of the adiabatic type {\it if} the inflaton field is the only fiels driving inflation.
+From the definitions above, it follows that the cosmological perturbations generated during inflation are of the adiabatic type {\it if} the inflaton field is the only field driving inflation.
 However, if inflation is driven by more than one field, isocurvature perturbations are expected to be generated (and they might even be cross-correlated to the adiabatic ones \cite{b1,b2,b3}).
-In the following, however, we will keep focussing -- as done so far -- on the one-single field case, that is we will be dealing only with adiabatic/curvature perturbations.
+In the following we will give one example of the utility of generating isocurvature perturbations.

-{\it 2. \underline{Comment}:} The perturbations generated during inflation are {\it gaussian}, {\it i.e.} the two-point correlation functions (like the power spectrum) suffice to define all the higher-order even correlation fucntions, while the odd correlation functions (such as the three-point correlation function) vanish.
+{\it 2. \underline{Comment}:} The perturbations generated during inflation are nearly {\it Gaussian}, {\it i.e.} the two-point correlation functions (like the power spectrum) suffice to define all the higher-order even correlation functions, while the odd correlation functions (such as the three-point correlation function) vanish.
 This conclusion is drawn by the very same fact that cosmological perturbations are studied {\it linearizing} Einstein's and Klein-Gordon equations.
 This turns out to be a good approximation because we know that the inflaton potential needs to be very flat in order to drive inflation and the interaction terms in the inflaton potential might be present, but they are small.
-Non-gaussian features are therefore suppressed since the non-linearities of the inflaton potential are suppressed too.
+Non-Gaussian features are therefore suppressed since the non-linearities of the inflaton potential are suppressed too.
 The same argument applies to the metric perturbations; non-linearities appear only at the second-order in deviations from the homogeneous background solution and are therefore small.
-This expectation has been recently confirmed by the first computation of the cosmological perturbations generated during inflation up to second-order in deviations from the homogeneous background solution which fully account for the inflaton self-interactions as well as for the second-order fluctuations of the background metric \cite{ac}.
+This expectation is confirmed by a direct computation of the cosmological perturbations generated during inflation up to second-order in deviations from the homogeneous background solution which fully account for the inflaton self-interactions as well as for the second-order fluctuations of the background metric \cite{ac}. \end{itemize}